mcp48/IS601-Project3/README.md

 # Project Description
 This project is a homework assignment to teach how to get Pycharm setup with Docker, Flask, MYSQL.
-This part of the project creates the index and layout templates inside the app directory.
+This part of the project introduces the use of forms to update, edit, and delete records.